zencd/suspender/README.md

 - there is a Chrome's feature: multi-tab selection
 - try use Chrome's image caching to pick screenshot from cache first, and then from `storage` if missed
 - try different gradients for bright/dark sites
+- park: bg color: darken it because of gradients applied

 ## bugs